 • Pressing down while wiping a table or erasing a whiteboard.
 This pressure builds grip, upper body, and core strength while experimenting with force.

-• Stomping the recycling internalizes force while carrying out the trash and builds arm, hand, and core strength while putting pressure on the joints to help children understand the movement of their bodies.
+• Stomping the recycling internalizes force while carrying out the trash builds arm, hand, and core strength by putting pressure on the joints to help children understand the movement of their bodies.

 In other words, the chores children tackle in school aren’t designed to make the teacher’s work easier.
 They are intended to support essential social-emotional skills while also laying a foundation for elementary school work.

-But the chores shouldn’t stop when the school day ends.
-Interestingly, a study from Braun Research in 2014 found that 82% of parents surveyed for the study had chores as children, yet olny 28% gave their own children chores.
+And the chores shouldn’t stop when the school day ends.
+Interestingly, a study from Braun Research in 2014 found that 82% of parents surveyed for the study had chores as children, yet only 28% gave their own children chores.
+(Morley 2023)

 • Loading the dishwasher helps them understand space and build strength in their arms and hands.